cmc-corpora/cmc-corpora.github.io/content/ckcmc_landing/info.md

 ## CLARIN K(nowledge)-Centre for Computer-Mediated Communication and Social Media

-The CLARIN Knowledge Centre for Computer-Mediated Communication and Social Media offers expertise on language resources and technologies for Computer-Mediated Communication and Social Media.
+The CLARIN Knowledge Centre for Computer-Mediated Communication and Social Media (CKCMC) offers expertise on language resources and technologies for Computer-Mediated Communication and Social Media.
 Its basic activities are to
 1. Give researchers, students, and other interested parties information about the available resources, technologies, and community activities,